nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 >
 > **Calling convention:**
 >
-> Generally, you may use CPU registers as you like, but for the sake of interoperability with other software, how registers are used is well defined - this is called the *calling convention* ([RISC-V Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf)).
+> Generally, you may use CPU registers as you like, but for the sake of interoperability with other software, how registers are used is well defined - this is called the *calling convention*.
 >
 > For example, `x10` - `x11` registers are used for function arguments and return values.
 For human readability, they are given aliases like `a0` - `a1` in the ABI.
+Check [the spec](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf) for more details.

 ### Memory access

-Registers are really fast, but as you can see, there are only a few of them.
-Software stores most of its data in memory, and reads/writes data from/to memory using the `lw` (load word) and `sw` (store word) instructions.
+Registers are really fast, but they are limited in number.
+Most of data are stored in memory, and programs reads/writes data from/to memory using the `lw` (load word) and `sw` (store word) instructions:

 ```asm
 lw a0, (a1)  // Read a word (32-bits) from address in a1